omerkhan/journal/src/content/posts/every-day-feels-like-vacation.md

 location: Lakewood Ranch, FL
 draft: false
 ---
-I'm grateful to wakeup to this beautiful view every morning.
+I'm grateful to wake up to this beautiful view every morning.
 I still have to pinch myself that I'm not dreaming.